 Winners are determined by an anonymous, competitive peer review.
 Applicants should note that their applications may not be read by an expert in their fields.
 Award applications should be written with a general academic audience in mind.
 If you would like to serve on an Awards Committee, click here for more information.

-To read the review procedure and scoring system for applications, check out our Grant Review Packet.
+To read the review procedure and scoring system for applications, check out our Travel Grant Review Packet.

-In the spring semester, applications are due in March, and winners are announced in April.
+In the fall semester, applications are due in October, and winners are announced in November.

 Incomplete or late applications will not be accepted for any reason.